 - Wash down all your windows.
 Homes always show better when there is plenty of natural light.
 Don't let years of grime and dust get in the way.

 - Consider touch up painting any high traffic areas where scuff marks and worn paint are easily visible.

 - Always paint or bleach any old stains away.
-For example if one of your kids took a shower without the curtain fully closed and there is a large stain in the kitchen ceiling below get it fixed.
-For one it looks awful and two buyers are going to assume you have a plumbing issue.
+For example, if one of your kids took a shower without the curtain fully closed and there is a large stain on the kitchen ceiling below get it fixed.
+For one it looks awful, and two buyers are going to assume you have a plumbing issue.

 - Clean out and organize your garage.
 A spacious garage will be a consideration for many home buyers.